tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 Types.Powertrain:
   type: branch
-  description: Powertrain types.
+  description: Powertrain datatypes.
 #include Powertrain/Powertrain.vspec Types.Powertrain

 ```

 ## Name resolution

-Two ways of referring to a type are considered correct:
+Two ways of referring to a datatype are considered correct:

-In Type Tree:
+In Datatype Tree:
 * Reference by absolute path
 * Reference by (leaf) name to a struct definition within the same branch